ViktorNova/tornado-skeleton/README.md

 Setup a Build Environment
 -------------

+[4/7/2013: you must checkout the entire project for the time being.
+The curl script sends an abort trap]

 The fastest way to setup in an enviroment.
 Creates a heroku-ready, deployable environment in seconds.